MigOpsRepos/pg_dbms_job/README.md

-        error char(5), -- error code in the case of an error req_start_date timestamp with time zone, -- requested start date of the job run actual_start_date timestamp with time zone, -- actual date on which the job was run run_duration bigint, -- duration of the job run instance_id integer, -- identifier of the instance on which the job was run session_id integer, -- session identifier of the job run slave_pid integer, -- process identifier of the slave on which the job was run
+        error char(5), -- error code in the case of an error req_start_date timestamp with time zone, -- requested start date of the job run actual_start_date timestamp with time zone, -- actual date on which the job was run run_duration bigint, -- duration of the job run in seconds instance_id integer, -- identifier of the instance on which the job was run session_id integer, -- session identifier of the job run slave_pid integer, -- process identifier of the slave on which the job was run